-- a) topographical features including hills, valleys and the like - b) pavement location, both horizontally and vertically (cut, side cut, fill) - c) geological profile - d) influence and/or presence of water - e) material properties such as particle size distribution, plastic limit, liquid limit, insitu moisture content, plasticity index and WPI - f) consistency of soil type, and

-- g) In addition to the above, the maximum lot size for testing of material shall be: - i. for normal carriageway, no longer than 1000 m in carriageway length - ii. each roundabout, and - iii. each intersection.
+- a) topographical features including hills, valleys and the like - b) pavement location, both horizontally and vertically (cut, side cut, fill) - c) geological profile - d) influence and/or presence of water - e) material properties such as particle size distribution, plastic limit, liquid limit, insitu moisture content, plasticity index and WPI - f) consistency of soil type, and - g) In addition to the above, the maximum lot size for testing of material shall be: - i. for normal carriageway, no longer than 1000 m in carriageway length - ii. each roundabout, and - iii. each intersection.

-Minimum testing frequency per lot is defined Appendix A.
+Minimum testing frequency per lot is defined Appendix A unless otherwise stated in Clause 1.1 and / or Clause 1.2 of Annexure MRTS04.1.